ScienceIsVeryCool/OllamaPy/README.md

 Tests pass with a 60% or higher success rate, ensuring the AI demonstrates reasonable consistency in decision-making.

+### Example Vibe Test Phrases

+The system includes built-in test phrases for each action:

+**getWeather action**:
+- "Is it raining right now?"
+- "Do I need a Jacket when I go outside due to weather?"
+- "Is it going to be hot today?"

+**getTime action**:
+- "what is the current time?"
+- "what time is it?"
+- "Is it 4 o'clock?"

+**null action**:
+- "Just talk to me without using any tools"
+- "chat only please"
+- "null null null null null"

 ## Chat Commands

 While chatting, you can use these built-in commands: